jometzg/myExpressApp/README.md

 ![alt text](images/enable-managed-identity.png "Create managed identity")

-This then creates and Azure AD indentity for the application which the key vault will later be able to accept.
+This then creates and Azure AD identity for the application which the key vault will later be able to accept.

 ![alt text](images/managed-identity-enabled.png "Created managed identity")